soerenbf/impact-case/README.md

 Installation can be done either through **cloning the git repository (look below for prerequisites)** or **downloading the app.zip folder (navigate to file, click "view raw" - no prerquisites needed)**, which includes the application structure needed to run the application.

+The solution will also be visible at [http://sorenbf.dk/wine/](http://sorenbf.dk/wine/) for some time.

 ### Prerequisites

 You need git to clone the angular-seed-styleguided repository.
 You can get git from